Why friendship and play are good for children with disability

 How children with disability learn and develop through play with others

-Play and friendships help your child learn about sharing, cooperating, working out what other people are feeling and making friends with other children.
-Friends are fun and can be caring too.
-Your child will get to know that they can rely on other children for support.
-This can be good for your child’s self-esteem.
+Play and friendships help your child learn about sharing, being patient, cooperating, solving problems, working out what other children are feeling and making friends with other children.

-Children with disability have many different ways of communicating.
-They might use speech, signing, gestures or communication devices.
+Some children with disability might use speech, signing, gestures or communication devices.
 By being with other children, children with disability can learn new ways of talking, listening and communicating.
-For example, your child can hear and see how other children ‘use their words’ to say what they want and need when they’re together.
-And your child can practise using words too.
+For example, your child can hear and see how other children use words and gestures to say what they want.
+And your child can practise using words and gestures too.
 And other children can learn how your child communicates, which can help your child communicate with them.

 If your child’s disability makes it hard for them to communicate, a speech pathologist might be able to help.

-Friendships can encourage your child to join in with fun social physical activities like running, jumping, throwing a ball, climbing or building things.
-Getting involved in physical play can improve your child’s muscle tone and gross motor skills, as well as their confidence, self-esteem and sense of belonging.
+Friendships can encourage your child to join in with fun social physical activities like running, jumping, throwing balls, dancing, climbing or building things.
+Getting involved in physical play can improve your child’s physical fitness and skills, as well as their confidence, self-esteem and sense of belonging.

 Practising play with children with disability